Press Play to hear Storyteller Tim Ereneta talks about how he brought Storytelling to the Fringe on the Art of Storytelling with Brother Wolf.

 (from Storytelling Magazine) – Quantitative Studies * Innovative Projects

 As pressures build in schools for national testing, reporting and accountability, many people feel storytelling can be eliminated in schools.
 However, we knew that there were many quantitative studies documenting the methods and effectiveness of using stories and storytelling techniques in traditional classrooms to help teach the standard curriculum.
-But these studies were not Read the rest of this entry »
+But these studies were not Read more »

 Sharing the podcast revolution.

 Baba and I speak about the podcasting revolution.
 Comments or feed back welcome here on the blog post.
 Do you think I should have Baba back?
 Is podcasting to narrow a subject?
 Are we off topic fro the Art of Storytelling with Brother Wolf?
 Will we ever stop talking off topic of podcasting during this episode?
 All this and so much more on two tellers talking – the podcasting special.
-Read the rest of this entry »
+Read more »